mbod/comm3130_F24/syllabus.md

         -   from all tokens
         -   building a collocate network
         -   displaying collocates as a network

-## Week 9 - Finding, building and using corpora - Part 2

--   Tue 10/22/24 - **Online corpus compilation**
-    -   *Topics*:
-        -   Using APIs to compile a corpus (e.g., Genius.com, social media)
-        -   Understanding web page structures
-        -   HTML and CSS basics
-        -   Using web scraping and crawling to build a corpus

-    -   *Coding*:
         -   Using `requests` for web page and API access
         -   Using `BeautifulSoup` to extract text from HTML
         -   Accessing an API from Python